-EU Level Dossiers Work Area I: LPG as a Heating Fuel Initiative Nature/Objective AEGPL's Goal(s) AEGPL Actions Key dates Impact (Out of 5) Members' Role General promotion of LPG as a Heating Fuel AEGPL-led campaign, highlighting advantages of LPG beyond the natural gas and the control of the control o Broader swareness of LPG and its potential contribution to Europe's commental challenges Enhancing the LPG industry's level of influence with a view to amending specific legislative acts Drafting and publication of 'Beyond the Grid' Roadmap Combination of communication initiatives and bilateral meetings with policy-makers and other stakeholders Participation in Commission consultation on Energy for 2030 Drafting and circulation of AEGSFL position paper on Commission proposal for Energy and Climate Framework for 2030 in Q11-02 2019 Beyond the Gas Grid' Readmap published in June 2011, events held in 2012 and the second 5 Fundamental precursor to lobbying on specific dossiers Ensure that efforts in Brussels are mirrored echood in national capitals.
-Spanish some properties of the properties of the provide and provided and provided and provided and provided accommentation of Roadmap and other AEGPL documents National level campaigns undertaken eg. UKLPG-Delta study and Pacampaign for London 2013 - Jacqstling Carbon released October 2013 - Legislative Dossiers 1 3 EU Energy Union Package COM (2015) 0090 Top-level proposal defining the European Union's strategy in the field of energy.
-The proposal suggests that one of the prorities of the EU should be increasing its level of security of supply by diversifying its natural gas imports AEGPL generally supports the need of the objective of increasing the number of points of entry of energy products.
+EU Level Dossiers Work Area I: LPG as a Heating Fuel Initiative Nature/Objective AEGPL's Goal(s) AEGPL Actions Key dates Impact (Out of 5) Members' Role General promotion of LPG as a Heating Fuel AEGPL-led campaign, highlighting advantages of LPG beyond the natural gas and the case of the cas Broader awareness of LPG and its potential contribution to Europe's energy/environmental shallenges Enhancing the LPG industry's level of influence with a view to amending specific legislative acts Drafting and publication of 'Beyond the Grid' Roadmap Combination of communication initiatives and bilateral meetings with policy-makers and other stakeholders Participation in Commission consultation on Energy for 2030 Drafting and circulation of AEGSP, position paper on Commission proposal for Energy and Climate Framework for 2030 in Q11-02 2019.
+Beyond the Gas Grid' Roadmap published in Roadmap published in 2012 and 20 5 Fundamental precursor to lobbying on specific dossiers Ensure that efforts in Brussels exhaust are more selections are more selections and Polish translations already completed Build relationships with a one group of MEPs Provide expertise/HR support for drafting of Roadmap and other AEGPL documents National level campaigns undertaken eg. UKLPG-Delta study and PA campaign for London 2013 - Jacqstling Carbon released October 2013 Legislative Dossiers 5 EU Energy Union Package COM (2015) 0090 Top-level proposal defining the European Union's strategy in the field of energy suggests that one of the EU should be increasing its level of security of supply by diversifying its natural gas imports.
+AEGPL generally supports the need of the objective of increasing the number of points of entry of energy products.
 Highlights how LPG supply is already secure.
-Highlights hat natural gas cannot be a solution in all areas and there LPG can have a pivotal role in helping the EU to reach its environmental and political goals.
-Written and sent out a position paper on the Energy Union to the relevant MEPs.
-Engaged in meetings with MEPs highlighting the benefits of LPG.
-Vote in Transport Committee: July 14" 2015 Vote in Environment Committee: 15" 2015 Vote in Industry Committee: October 13" 2015 Vote in Plenary: November 11" 2015 Important political value even if the proposal is not legally binding as it defines the future EU Energy strategy.
+Highlights how LPG supply is already secure.
+Highlights that natural gas cannot be a solution in all areas and there LPG can have a pivotal role in helping the EU to reach its environmental and political goals.
+Written and sent out a position paper on the Energy Union to the relevant Meritan seekings with MEP's highlighting the benefits of LPG.
+Vote in Transport Committee: July 14 2015 Vote in Environment Committee: September 15 2015 Vote in Industry Committee: October 13 2015 Vote in Plenary: November 11 2015 Important political value even if the proposal is not legally binding as it defines the future EU Energy strategy.
 AEGPL received valuable contributions from its members which helped to establish our position EU Heating and Cooling Strategy Top-level proposal which will define EU priorities in the sector of residential heating and cooling.
 AEGPL believes that one-size-fits-all approaches cannot address the needs of both rural and urban residential sector.
-Calls for measures taking into account the specificities of the rural areas (i.e. more frequent blackouts. hence electricity not suitable, no natural earns.
+Calls for measures taking into account the specificities of the rural areas (i.e. more frequent blackouts. hence electricity not suitable, no natural easy.
 Drafted position paper and sent out to members.
 Engaged in meetings with the Commission highlighting the pivotal role of LPG in Rural areas Proposal to be published in Q4 2015 Important political value even if the proposal is not legally binding as it defines the future EU strategy in this sector.
 Provide input to AEGPL position